Allen1303/JavaScript_Algorithms_Data_Structures/README.md

 });
 ```
 __Explanation__:
 Event handling involves responding to user interactions or actions on a web page.
-Here, the addEventListener() method is used to attach a click event listener to the play button.
-When the button is clicked, it executes the provided callback function, which determines whether to play the first song or the current song based on the player's state.
+Here, the `addEventListener()` method is used to attach a click event listener to the play button.
+When the button is clicked, it executes the provided `callback function`, which determines whether to play the first song or the current song based on the player's state.

 ---
 3. __Array Manipulation and Iteration__: